 * Category includes ratification, accession, or succession to the treaty

-The Constitution of the Republic of Rwanda was adopted by referendum in May 2003.
+The Constitution of the Republic of Rwanda was adopted by referendum in May 2003 and revised through referendum in 2015.

 Relevant constitutional provisions include: